 General Approach to the Poisoned Patient

 In the setting of known or suspected poisoning, patients commonly present with inadequate and unreliable histories.
 As such, the potential for rapid patient deterioration should be anticipated, and aggressive supportive care should be instituted early, with first consideration given to the “ABCs” (airway, breathing, circulation).
 In patients with concerning histories or abnormalities, interventions should also include administration of oxygen; establishment of intravenous access; obtaining a 12-lead electrocardiogram (EKG) and continuous cardiac monitoring; and determination of arterial blood gases (ABGs), blood glucose, and electrolyte values.
 Additionally, empiric administration of an intravenous “Coma Cocktail” consisting of 100 mg of thiamine, 25 to 50 g of dextrose, and 0.04 to 2 mg of naloxone should be considered early in the management of patients with altered mental status.
-Seizure and dysrhythmia potential should be considered, and potential need ...
+Seizure and dysrhythmia potential should be considered, and ...